The neon Giant Robot “GR2” sign out outside the store’s second Sawtelle Street location in Los Angeles.

 The wonderful skull lamp in the mezzanine “bedroom” bar at My House, a club in Hollywood, in Los Angeles.
 There’s another image of the same lamp in the previous post.

 We went to an ad agency Xmas party last night at a large club in Hollywood, in Los Angeles.
 We imbibed a LOT of cocktails.
 So many in fact that we have little memory of the evening’s drunken craziness.
 (And what memories we do have are a confused blur.)
+Fortunately,

 “Robin y el Murcielago” was the Spanish title for the Batman and Robin comic books series in Mexico when it was published in the mid 20th century.
 The literal translation is “Robin and the Batman.”
 In the Mexican series, Robin is the bigger hero and gets top billing.
-Batman appears in his usual costume but is bare-chested.
+Batman appears

 The wonderful new two-sided business card for the New York City store of influential fashion brand and retailer Opening Ceremony.